 I paint in oils on wood, creating allegorical narratives about humans, nature and primal energies.
 Using inspirations gleaned from dreamwork, ancestral lore and folk magic, I draw invisible lines from past to present, person to person, and human to environment to convey cultural analogs and root connections.

 Contact me: firstname.lastname@example.org

 Sarah is a contemporary symbolist artist who returned to visual expression in 2008 after a 20 year career as a designer for film productions.
 Her work examines the way we feel about ourselves and our environments, drawing lines between ‘personal’ and ‘global’ to erode separatist constructs.

 Sarah received her BFA from the University of the Arts in Philadelphia, PA.
 Her art inspirations come from her travels and the people she has met around the world who share their stories, beauty and humanity.
 Her colorful and dream-like artworks conjure a symbolic visual language to describe ideas that are simultaneously current and ancient.

-Sarah’s artworks have been exhibited in galleries and museums around the United States including Tangent Gallery, Krikawa Gallery, San Luis Obispo Museum of Art, Ontario Museum of Art and History, LA Municipal Art Gallery, LA Artcore, Memorial Union Gallery and South Bay Contemporary.
+Sarah’s artworks have been presented by galleries and museums around the United States including Launch LA, South Bay Contemporary, Tangent Gallery, MI; Krikawa Gallery, AZ; San Luis Obispo Museum of Art, Ontario Museum of Art and History, LA Municipal Art Gallery, LA Artcore and Memorial Union Gallery, ND.
 Her work has been featured in many publications including LA Weekly, Art Muzeo Magazine, Pomona Valley Review, Man of the World, Diversions LA, and Naming Ceremony Magazine.